We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Choosing a larger down payment amount also enables you to consider a mortgage with a shorter term.
 A home is generally among the largest purchases we make and roughly 90% of borrowers in the U.S. today opt for a 30-year repayment term based on monthly affordability.

 First-time homebuyers today have unprecedented levels of student loan debt and may assume a car or personal loan or other competing expenses or obligations.
 Depending on the home’s value, a 15-year term loan may be feasible for those with a significant down payment.
+(See also Why Buying a House is a Bad Investment to consider all viewpoints.)

 A 15-year mortgage has benefits including: